utkarshh7/TasteAtTips/README.md

 <h2>🍴 TasteAtTips</h2>

-<p>Welcome to the **TasteAtTips** project!
+<p>Welcome to TasteAtTips!
 This repository contains the code for the user interface of a modern and interactive restaurant website.
 Whether you're looking to explore the menu, make reservations, or order online, this website has it all! 🎉</p>

 ---